the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/badges/guide.md

 ### Probationary Headquarters, Assault & Vanguard Fleet Commander

 Permitted to use TDF comms to run fleets and to take a fleet into Headquarters, Assault and Vanguard sites with SRP cover.
-Cannot take training nestors, do backseats or run Redbar below 75% influence.
+Cannot take training nestors or do backseats for Trainee FC's.

 ![](hqp.png)